There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 Finn & Rose (-6pts)

-It was so great to see this character again and this was easily Mark Hamill’s best performance yet.
-If you have seen the original Star Wars films (which you definitely should) you will know that it is not exactly saying much to say that this is Mark Hamill’s best performance in this role.
-Watching those films now, really brings out the heavy over-acting from Luke Skywalker, but the 1970s were a different time.
-I can honestly say that Mark Hamill was excellent in this film.
-It is hard to imagine what happened to this character that would make him believe that the Jedi need to end, but Mark Hamill made this very believable.
+It was so great to see this character again and this was easily Mark Hamill’s best performance in this role.
+If you have seen the original Star Wars movies, then you know that it is not exactly saying much to say that this was Mark Hamill’s best performance as Luke Skywalker.
+While he definitely over-acted during the original trilogy, I can honestly say that Mark Hamill was excellent in this movie.
+It was hard to imagine what could have possibly happened to this character that would have brought him to the mental state that he was in during the events of this story.
 This character is filled with regret, guilt, and pain, and Mark Hamill did a great job of bringing that to the screen in a captivating way.

 Con: Finn & Rose (-6pts)

-I very much enjoyed the relationship between these two characters.
-Keep in mind, that by “relationship”, I simply mean their interactions with each other, and in no way am I suggesting any blood relation or romance.
-You will have to see the film to learn more of these characters.
-They are communicating and interacting with one another throughout the duration of this film.
-The way in which they do this, gets old very quickly as it repeatedly disrupted the pacing of the story, but it was effective at showing the connection and the similarities between the two characters.
-They were both young, they were both extremely powerful force users, and they were both abandoned by their respective parents at a young age.
-As a result of these similarities, the two characters saw a lot of themselves in each other.
+I very much enjoyed the relationship between these two characters, and they were communicating and interacting with one another throughout the duration of this movie.
+The way in which they did this, got old very quickly, as it repeatedly disrupted the pacing of the story, but it was effective at showing the connection and the similarities between the two characters.
+They were both young, they were both extremely powerful force users, and they both felt that they were abandoned by their respective parents at a young age.
+As a result of these similarities, the two characters saw a lot of themselves in one another.

 I am honestly not sure why this character was in the film.
 Was the performance great?
-Of course, she is played by Laura Dern, but the character was given too little to do for there to be anything impressive about the performance.
-I am going to stay very vague here, but this character has unnecessary conflict with one of our heroes, Poe Dameron.
-Is this character a villain?
-Not at all, but she definitely comes across as one and there’s no reason for it.
-Her and Poe Dameron are arguing over ”the plan”.
-Poe Dameron wants to know what the Resistance’s next course of action is, while Laura Dern plays a leader of the Resistance who does not want to disclose that information.
+Not really, she was played by Laura Dern, but the character was given too little to do for there to be anything impressive about the performance.
+I am going to stay very vague here, but this character had unnecessary conflict with one of the film's protagonists, Poe Dameron.
+The character ended up being an antagonist of sorts, and there was absolutely no reason for it.
+Poe Dameron wanted to know what the Resistance’s next course of action was, while Laura Dern played a leader of the Resistance who did not want to disclose that information.

-This movie is not perfect but the action, visuals, and visual effects were excellent.
+This movie was not perfect, but the action, visuals, and visual effects were excellent.
 The sets were absolutely gorgeous and beautifully shot, and the new planets were fascinating.
-We saw more of Luke Skywalker‘s island, on Ahch-To, which was definitely an interesting place that looked great on screen.
-Then there was the unique salt planet of Crait.
-Crait and Ahch-To have drastically different climates but both appear wonderfully on screen.
-The ships and the creatures also looked fantastic in this film.
-All the creatures and ships appear on screen with a very real and very clean quality but the concepts of these designs were unique.
+We saw more of Luke Skywalker‘s island getaway of Ahch-To, which was definitely an interesting place that looked great on screen.
+Then there was the unique salt planet of Crait, which was another interesting new planet.
 The new versions of the AT-ATs (for example) looked tactical, more practical, and more menacing.
-Sure these things looked intimidating before, but this film makes them look even more dangerous while improving on their visual stability.
-The new AT-ATs looked stable, which leaves me curious to see the resistance attempting to trip them.
+Sure these things looked intimidating before, but this film made them look even more dangerous and efficient (and actually stable).

 Con: Snoke (-4pts)